burgrp/i2c-js/README.md

 JavaScript binding for I²C with support for multiple drivers.

-To support also auxlarity signals such as interrupts or synchronizations, the library also allows GPIO configuration, reading and writing.
+To support auxiliary signals (such as interrupts), the library allows GPIO configuration, reading and writing.

 ## Example